albcorp/alb-latex/README.rst

 Installation
 ------------

-To install *AlbLaTeX* simply place the contents of the repository in a convenient location.
+To install *alb-latex* simply place the contents of the repository in a convenient location.
 The source code is installed once LaTeX can find the class and style files, Emacs can locate the emacs lisp files, and AUXTeX can locate the style files.
 These cases are covered in the